openedx/openedx-learning/docs/decisions/0014-single-taxonomy-view-api.rst

 - As a taxonomy administrator, I want to see all the tags available for use with a closed taxonomy, so that I can see the taxonomy's structure in the management interface.

-  - As a taxonomy administrator, I want to see the available tags as a lits of root tags that can be expanded to show children tags.
+  - As a taxonomy administrator, I want to see the available tags as a list of root tags that can be expanded to show children tags.
   - As a taxonomy administrator, I want to sort the list of root tags alphabetically: A-Z (default) and Z-A.
   - As a taxonomy administrator, I want to expand all root tags to see all children tags.